Introduction to quantum groups: 6b. Circular variables

 \begin{theorem} For the quantum group $U_N^+$ with $N\geq2$ we have

 and at the level of the moments of the main character we have

 with equality at $N\geq k$, the numbers on the right being the moments of $\Gamma_1$. \end{theorem}

 \begin{proof} This is something that we already know.
-To be more precise, the Brauer type result is from section 4, the estimate for the moments follows from this and from Peter-Weyl, as explained in section 5, the equality at $N\geq k$ is something more subtle, explained in section 5, and the last statement comes from the above discussion. \end{proof}
+To be more precise, the Brauer type result is from chapter 4, the estimate for the moments follows from this and from Peter-Weyl, as explained in chapter 5, the equality at $N\geq k$ is something more subtle, explained in chapter 5, and the last statement comes from the above discussion. \end{proof}

+Summarizing, with a bit of abstract probability theory, of free type, we are now on our way into the study of $U_N^+$, paralleling the previous study of $O_N^+$.